-The survey highlighted some interesting results in terms of how non-Indigenous Canadians view Indigenous organizations.
+The survey highlighted some interesting results regarding how non-Indigenous Canadians view Indigenous organizations.
 Some really positive findings here that seem to indicate a growing recognition and understanding of the economic contributions and economic value of a thriving Indigenous business sector:

 Eight-in-ten Canadians recognize Indigenous businesses strengthen the country’s social fabric

-Three-quarters of Canadians (77 per cent) also believe supporting strong Indigenous businesses is an important pathway to healing Canada’s relationship with First Nations, Inuit and Métis people.
+Three-quarters of Canadians (77%) also believe supporting strong Indigenous businesses is an important pathway to healing Canada’s relationship with First Nations, Inuit and Métis people.

-81 per cent agree Canadian corporations should include Indigenous owned and operated businesses in their supplier networks whenever possible.
+81% agree that Canadian corporations should include Indigenous-owned and operated businesses in their supplier networks whenever possible.

-Seven-in-ten Canadians (71 per cent) believe that on-going supports for Indigenous companies, such as training and mentoring, should be a long-term strategy for Canadian corporations.
+Seven-in-ten Canadians (71%) believe that ongoing support for Indigenous companies, such as training and mentoring, should be a long-term strategy for Canadian corporations.